Joining the US Army Reserve Marksmanship Training and Competitive Program

 All Army is hosted by the Army Marksmanship Unit at Fort Benning every year in the spring and is open to all Active, Reserve and Guard Army personnel.
 Even if you’re not on a team you can register in advance on your own and be able to borrow guns and get a free place to stay on post.
 The event is HIGHLY recommended!

-The USAR shooting team focuses on three disciplines.
+The USAR shooting team currently focuses on three disciplines.
 Two of them, Service Rifle and Service Pistol, are shot as civilian competitions recognized by the National Rifle Association and Civilian Marksmanship Program.
 Shooting Sports USA a free, on-line magazine, lists events.

 You need these rulebooks: